coalton-lang/coalton/README.md

 ## Getting Started

+**Prerequisites**: Install sbcl flavor of lisp: `brew install sbcl` (on mac).
+Follow instructions for install quicklisp https://www.quicklisp.org/beta/#installation.
+(The step command involving `gpg` is not needed).
+After loading quicklisp, you should have a `quicklisp` folder.

 **Install**: Clone this repository into a place your Lisp can see (e.g., `~/quicklisp/local-projects/`).
 (Coalton is not yet on Quicklisp.)

 **Use**: Either run `(ql:quickload :coalton)`, or add `#:coalton` to your ASD's `:depends-on` list.